hankbao/libreboot/docs/install/index.md

 Intel D945GCLF?
 ---------------

-If you\'re running the original Intel factory BIOS, then you will need to flash externally.
+If you're running the original Intel factory BIOS, then you will need to flash externally.
 For instructions on how to do that, refer to [d945gclf.html](d945gclf.html).